Sanjay Dutt: Early life

-Dutt was born in Bombay City, Bombay State, Republic of India to parents who were noted Hindi cinema actors Sunil Dutt and Nargis Dutt.
-Born to a Punjabi Hindu Mohyal Brahmin father and Muslim mother of Punjabi descent, Dutt's ancestry can be traced back to the Rawalpindi Division of West Punjab.
-Sanjay has two sisters, Priya Dutt and Namrata Dutt.
 Sanjay's name was chosen by crowdsourcing via the Urdu language film magazine Shama.
 His mother died in 1981, shortly before his debut film's premiere; her death is cited as the instigator of his drug abuse.

-Dutt made his acting debut at an early age, playing a Qawali singer in his father's film Reshma Aur Shera (1971).
+Dutt made his acting debut at an early age, playing a child qawali singer in his father's film Reshma Aur Shera (1971).